PCTattletale leaks victims' screen recordings to entire Internet

 Background

 PCTattletale is a simple stalkerware app.
-Rather than the sophisticated monitoring of many similarly insecure competitors it simply asks for permission to record the targeted device (Android and Windows are supported) on infection.
+Instead of providing the sophisticated monitoring of many similarly insecure competitors it simply asks for permission to record the targeted device (Android and Windows are supported) on infection.
 Afterward the observer can log in to an online portal and activate recording, at which point a screen capture is taken on the device and played on the target's browser.

-I recently discovered a serious vulnerability in PCTattletale's API allowing any attacker to obtain the most recent screen capture recorded from any device on which PCTattletale is installed.
+I recently discovered a serious vulnerability in PCTattletale's API which allows any attacker to obtain the most recent screen capture recorded from any device on which PCTattletale is installed.
 It is distinct from the IDOR previously discovered by Jo Coscia, and makes it trivial to actually obtain captures from other devices.
 As usual, Zack Whittaker has excellent coverage at TechCrunch.
-Unfortunately, PCTattletale have ignored Zack and I's attempts at contacting them to fix the issue, so I can't give any more details here to avoid encouraging abuse of the vulnerability.
+Unfortunately, PCTattletale has ignored Zack's and my attempts at contacting them to fix the issue, so I can't give any more details here to avoid encouraging abuse of the vulnerability.
 Hopefully the stalkerware author(s) can be bothered to fix the issue soon, at which point I can give a full writeup.
-In the meantime, if you think you may be a victim of stalkerware, run an antivirus scan — on Windows, Windows Defender seems to catch most known tools, on Android I've heard good things about Malwarebytes — and have a look at the excellent advice from the Coalition Against Stalkerware.
+In the meantime, if you think you may be a victim of stalkerware, run an antivirus scan — on Windows, Windows Defender seems to catch most known tools, while on Android I've heard good things about Malwarebytes — and have a look at the excellent advice from the Coalition Against Stalkerware.

 UPDATE 2024-05-26